teivah/gosiris/README.md

 ```

 ```
-[childActor] Received [Hi!
-How are you?]
+[childActor] Received Hi!
+How are you?
 ```

+##Participation

-We would like to add many other features like the capacity to distribute actors across the network etc. If you want to participate, contact me [@teivah](https://twitter.com/teivah)
+If you want to participate, feel free to contact me contact me [@teivah](https://twitter.com/teivah)